f34nk/modest_ex/README.md

   - save binding with C-Nodes

 >C-Nodes are external os-processes that communicate with the Erlang VM through erlang messaging.
 That way you can implement native code and call into it from Elixir in a safe predictable way.
 The Erlang VM stays unaffected by crashes of the external process.

+For news and updates please check out the [forum discussion](https://elixirforum.com/t/modestex-pipeable-transformations-on-html-strings-with-css-selectors/12793).

 ## Example